semgrep/semgrep-docs/docs/writing-rules/rule-ideas.md

 _Time to write this rule: **5 minutes**_

-If you have a legitmate use case for a dangerous API, you can exempt a specific use of the API using a `nosemgrep` comment.
+If you have a legitimate use case for a dangerous API, you can exempt a specific use of the API using a `nosemgrep` comment.
 The rule below checks for React's `dangerouslySetInnerHTML`, but the code is annotated with a `nosemgrep` comment.
 Semgrep will not detect this line.
 This allows Semgrep to continuously check for future uses of `dangerouslySetInnerHTML` while allowing for this specific use.

 <iframe src="https://semgrep.dev/embed/editor?snippet=minusworld:docs-dangerously-set-inner-html-nosem" title="Exempt special cases of dangerous APIs with Semgrep" width="100%" height="432px" frameBorder="0"></iframe>